Uncovering the Remarkable Resilience of Appalachian Hardwood Forests

 Research like Madi’s is essential for conservation organizations like ours to properly strategize conservation efforts.
 By understanding which factors are helping or hindering the restoration of Appalachian Hardwood Forests, the Nature Trust can create protection plans accordingly.

-This year we have been working to conserve 15+ new preserves, many of which contain sizeable patches of AHF in need of protection.
-You can support this work by donating to our year-end fundraising campaign and contribute directly toward our effort to protect this unique and essential forest.
+2024-25 marked our biggest conservation year ever — we protected 21 new properties (15 new nature preserves + 6 expansions), including 2 properties with AHF!
+You can support this work by donating to our upcoming year-end fundraising campaign and contribute directly toward our effort to protect this unique and essential forest.

 This closeup of a twinflower (Linnaea borealis) gives us a glimpse into the rich and diverse ground vegetation found in Appalachian Hardwood Forests / Photo by Cassie Boxwell

-This research is made possible by support from the New Brunswick Wildlife Trust Fund, which has helped Madi gain essential skills and knowledge while contributing to our mission to protect New Brunswick’s unique ecosystems.
+This research is made possible by support from Mathematics of Information Technology and Complex Systems (MITACS), the New Brunswick Department of Natural Resources (NBDNR), and the New Brunswick Wildlife Trust Fund, which has helped Madi gain essential skills and knowledge while contributing to our mission to protect New Brunswick’s unique ecosystems.

 We’ve been working since the late 90s to acquire remaining AHF stands and protect them forever as Nature Trust preserves.
-Explore some of our preserves featuring AHF habitat below:
+Explore some of our preserves (new and old!) featuring AHF habitat below: